The C/CAG Climate Program History

 Five cities in Silicon Valley, including four from San Mateo County, started a working group to create an outline for a standardized CAP document.
 In September 2010, C/CAG and the County recognized the effort and applied for grants from the Bay Area Air Quality Management District (BAAQMD) to complete development of the standardized CAP document and a set of tools to simplify the planning process.
 With this funding from BAAQMD to launch the project and initial and ongoing funding provided by PG&E through the San Mateo County Energy Watch (SMCEW) program, C/CAG hired a technical contractor to both develop the document and tools and provide technical support to the cities.
 C/CAG also provided ongoing matching funds for the project in the form of annual staff support.

 The project was eventually named the Regionally Integrated Climate Action Planning Suite or RICAPS.
-The overall concept is that cities and the County should RICAPS_logofocus their efforts on measures tied to sectors of emissions for which they have control.
+The overall concept is that cities and the County should focus their efforts on measures tied to sectors of emissions for which they have control.
 Most cities began concentrating their efforts on energy efficiency and renewable energy as well as waste reduction and transportation measures such as new bike lanes and active transportation.
 Over time, the efforts have shifted to renewable energy and electrification of buildings and transportation, along with a variety of other GHG reduction measures.

 The RICAPS document and tools, along with many other energy efficiency and climate action resources, are posted on the SMCEW website.
-Information includes smcew_lighthouseservices available through the SMCEW, financing opportunities, energy-saving tips, and city and County working group meeting topics found here.
+Information includes services available through the SMCEW, financing opportunities, energy-saving tips, and city and County working group meeting topics found here.